PostHog is structured for speed, autonomy and innovation.

 Aren't most our Small Teams way too small?

-In certain cases, but not everywhere.
-This will clarify where people will work.
+If more mature product areas cannot cope with the workload, small teams will clarify where we need to hire too.
 In fact, it'll make sure we keep the scrappy fun side of working here as we get bigger.
 A team doesn't have to be six people.

 How does hiring in the Small Team work?